alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 19. What is CQRS and why to use it?
 20. How to increasy queries perfomance?
 21. How to protect private information?
+22. What is main difference between SQL and NoSQL?

 JavaScript and Angular, React